 - 2 1/4 cups white bread*, cubed

-- 1 granny smith or fuji apple, peeled and chopped
+- 1 firm apple, peeled and chopped (granny smith, fuji, or honeycrisp work well)

 - 1 cup dried cranberries